Frequently Asked Questions

 - Please save original packing material for investigation by the shipping company.
 Please take pictures of the damaged vehicle, crate and cardboard cover and send to firstname.lastname@example.org within 3 days of delivery, please include your order number, your name, address, phone number and tracking number.

 - Replacement part(s) or non-repairable vehicle warranty reimbursement will be given once we receive complete supporting documents for the damage claim; and or the trucking company has settled and approved the claim.

 - Again, keep the shipping carton and its packing materials.
 If the shipment has been damaged by the carrier, MOTOBUYS.com will issue a claim with the carrier on your behalf.

 Our sales representatives will inform you of any price changes that may have occurred when you are placing your order.
 We cannot honor typographical errors on our website or catalog.

 Sale and closeout item prices featured on the website are valid for internet orders only

-Motobuys ships vehicle purchases via designated freight companies such as, UPS Freight, R&L Carriers and a number of other bonded transportation companies.
+Motobuys ships vehicle purchases via designated freight companies such as, ABF Freight, R&L Carriers and a number of other bonded transportation companies.
 Large, fully assembled items are shipped via private car carriers.